 If the water is still murky and there is a visible ring of sediment around the jar; then your soil is mostly clay.

 If you determine you are indeed a lucky homeowner with the challenge of a compacted yard, you might opt to have your lawn aerated.
 This can be accomplished with a variety of tools, from a manual aerator all the way up to one the size of a lawn mower.
-This process allows oxygen to reach your roots again, enables fertilizer and other nutrients access to grass roots, and finally and most importantly, it allows water to reach your roots.
-This aides in the overall growth and health of your lawn.
+This process allows oxygen to reach your roots again, enables fertilizer and other nutrients access to the grassroots, and finally and most importantly, it allows water to reach your roots.
+This aids in the overall growth and health of your lawn.